 Good QA is essential to keep your call center running at its most efficient and effective.
 Call center quality scorecards are a terrific tool, containing a wealth of key metrics to measure agents’ performance.
-By checking the outcome of calls, you can see which employees are leading the pack and identify those in need of a little extra training.
+By checking the outcome of calls, you can see which employees are leading the pack and identify those in need of extra training.

 However, measuring the right areas is vital.
 If you want to improve your overall quality score, the following metrics should be included in your call center quality scorecard templates.